Replit vs Base44: The complete comparison guide

 Is Replit no longer free?

-No. Replit still provides a free tier for public projects, while paid plans add private workspaces, replit ai, full hosting, and collaboration features.
+No. Replit still provides a free tier for public projects, while paid plans add private workspaces, Replit AI, full hosting, and collaboration features.

 Do professionals use Replit for production?